SahaDipto/ECE251_8BITCOMPUTER_DIPTO/README.md

 ## ISA
 ![image](https://user-images.githubusercontent.com/73661624/168410713-08bbaf45-a30e-43de-9657-08f432f23820.png)

+The name of our ISA is called the "DiptoAndTyler16bitISA."
 Our ISA utilizes 16-bit instructions split into three distinct types: Register (R), Immediate (I), and Jump (J).
 As shown, all R commands begin their opcode with 0.
 Similarly, all I commands begin with a 1 and all J commands begin with 0000.
 These distinctions in bit patterns were purposefully made to make our decoder able to instantly recognize a command's type.
 Since our CPU handles 8-bit data, we use 8-bits for immediates for I-type commands.
 Due to the fact that we have 256 data memory addresses, we allocate 8-bits for J type commands.
 Since we include logical shift commands (LLR, LLS), there are 3 bits allocated for specifying shift amount in R-type opcodes.

 ## Memory Structure
 ![memory](https://user-images.githubusercontent.com/73661624/168411484-789eac2c-4a5e-4749-b3dc-24fc11a2f668.jpg)